Volkswagen, BMW and Daimler research institute used monkeys to test diesel fumes

 Volkswagen said the study was commissioned by the European Research Group on Environment and Health in the Transport Sector (EUGT), an institute established by the three car makers and parts supplier Bosch.

 Tests were conducted by the Lovelace Respiratory Research Institute, which is based in Albuquerque, New Mexico.
-But the project was "not completed or published" before the EUGT was dissolved in June 2017.
+Volkswagen said the project was "not completed or published" before the EUGT was dissolved in June 2017.

+The circumstances of the study, and details on how it was conducted, are contained in a sworn deposition of Jake McDonald, a scientist who oversaw the project.

-The New York Times reported that monkeys were shown cartoons during the tests to help keep them calm.
+McDonald said in the deposition, which was taken as part of diesel emissions suit filed against Volkswagen, that the monkeys were shown cartoons during hours of tests to help keep them calm.

+The lawyer who conducted the deposition, Michael Melkersen, provided CNN with a copy of the transcript.
+McDonald did not know when the tests were conducted that the vehicle's emissions were rigged.

 Hans Dieter Pötsch, chairman of Volkswagen's supervisory board, said he would "do everything possible to ensure that this matter is investigated in detail."